 I’ve been vegan queso for years, but this vegan queso recipe kind of took my breath away.
-One, singular bite was loaded with so much promise: visions of weekly nacho nights flashed before my eyes!
+One, single, bite was loaded with so much promise: visions of weekly nacho nights flashed before my eyes!
 And I might have groaned with delight.

 Don’t judge; you’ll do it, too.
 Pinky promise.